sueskind/gillespie/README.md

                 lambda s, i, r: 0.5 * i]
 ```

-*Here we have two reactions that each take current states as input.*
+*Here we have two reactions that each take the three current states as input.*

 #### 3. Stoichiometry